autonlab/pmx_data/pmx_for_aircraft_machine_and_components/README.md

 # PREDICTIVE MAINTENANCE FOR AIRCRAFT MACHINE AND COMPONENTS - DATASET DESCRIPTION:

-The aim of this project is to predict failures due to some certain components of a machine in a period of time of 24 hour.
+The aim of this project is to predict failures due to some certain components of a machine in a period of time of 24 hours.
 In the dataset we can distinguish 5 files with data and each of them present some other information.

 PdM_telemetry – this is Telemetry Time Series Data.
 It consists of 6 columns – each of them present different values.
 1 – this is the datetime when the measurement of sensors recordings.
-2 – gives machine ID number
+2 – gives machine ID number.
-The rest of the columns is from the hourly averaged sensors recordings 3 – gives us the values from voltage sensor
+The rest of the columns is from the hourly averaged sensors recordings 3 – gives us the values from voltage sensor.
-4 – presents values from rotation sensors
+4 – presents values from rotation sensors.
-5 – stands for the pressure sensor recordings
+5 – stands for the pressure sensor recordings.
 6 – contains values from vibration sensor.
 The values were collected from 100 machines for the year 2015.

 PdM_maint – this is the dataset from the maintenance.
-This means that if a component of a machine is replaced, the record of such event is taken and record in this dataset.
+This means that if a component of a machine is replaced, the record of such event is taken and recorded in this dataset.
 There are 2 situations in which the components can be replaced:
 1. During the regular scheduled visit, when the technician simply replaces it (what is called the Proactive Maintenance).
-From this data we have 2014 records
+From this data we have 2014 records.
 2. In the situation when the component breaks down what means that the technician has a responsibility to perform an unscheduled maintenance in order to replace the broken component (what is called the Reactive Maintenance).
 Such situation is considered to be a failure and data recorded during such event is captured under the Failures dataset.
 This data gives 2015 records.
-The data is rouned to the closest hour due to the telemetry data which was collected at an hourly rate
+The data is rounded to the closest hour due to the telemetry data which was collected at an hourly rate.

 PdM_machines – this dataset consist of 3 columns and  simply gives us the information about machine ID, model type and age of the machines.